-LIGHT BROWN COD LIVER OIL.
+LIGHT BROWN COD LIVER OIL,

-Prepared for MEDICINAL USE in the LOFFODEN ISLES, NORWAY, and put to the test of Chemical
+Prepared for MEDICINAL USE in the LOFFODEN ISLES, NORWAY, and put to the test of Chemical Analysis.

-Extracts from Medical Testimonials: HE LATE JONATHAN PEREIRA, M.D., F.R.S.E., F.L.S., Professor at the University of London, Author of "The Elements of Materia Medica and Thera-

-I know that no one can be better, and few so well, acquainted with the physical and chemical properties of this medicine as yourself, whom I regard as the highest authority on the subject.
-The oil which you gave me was of the very finest quality, whether considered with reference to its colour, flavour, or chemical properties; and I am satisfied that for medicinal purposes no finer oil can be procured."
+New Comedicita, called TIT FOR TAT.
+In which Messrs.
+F. Robson, A. Wigan, and Miss Maskell will perform.
+After which (first time at this Theatre) the Comic Drama of A LUCKY FRIDAY.
+In which Mr. Alfred Wigan will appear.
+To conclude with THE YELLOW DWARF AND THE KING OF THE Characters by Mr. F. Robson, Miss Julia St. George, Miss E. Ormoude, Miss E. Turner, Miss Bromley, and Mrs. Fitz-allan.
+Analysis.
+E. Analysis.
+Mathematical Testimonials :--THE IATE JONATHAN PEREIRA, M.D., F.R.S.E., F.L.S., Professor at the University of London, Author of "The Elements of Materia Medica and Thera-pentics," &c. &c.
+"I know that no one can be better, and few so well, ac-quainted with the physical and chemical properties of this medicine as yourself, whom I regard as the highest authority on the subject.
+The oil which you gave me was of the very finest quality, whether considered with reference to its colour, flavour, or chemical properties; and I am satisfied that for medicinal purposes no finer oil can be procured." that for medicinal purposes no finer oil can be procured."

-ARTHUR H. HASSALL, M.D., F.L.S., Member of the Royal College of Physicians, Physician to the Royal Free Hospital, Chief Analyst of the Sanitary Commission of the Lancet, Author of "Food and its Adulterations,"
+ARTHUR H. HASSALL, M.D., F.L.S., Member of the Royal College of Physicians, Physician to the Royal Free Hospital, Chief Analyst of the Sanitary Commission of the Lancet, Author of "Food and its Adulterations," &c. &c. &c.